The History of Rio de Janeiro

 The final chapter in Rio’s political past was closed on April 21, 1960, with the dedication of Brasilia as the new capital of the Republic of Brazil.
 By then Rio’s population numbered over four and a half million.

 Rio does not seem to mind that it is no longer the political capital of Brazil as it is not essentially a political city, preferring, instead, to vote in opposition to the Federal Government.
 Rio today better fits its mantle as the nation’s capital of culture and tourism, and as the world capital of ecology, for which it should be guaranteed a glorious future.

-Rio is also the undisputed king of sport, being part of a very select group of cities to host the World Cup finals (twice) and the Olympic and Paralympic games.
-During those events billions around the world and seen a breif glimpse of Rio and what it has to offer.
-The future looks good.
+Rio can also claim to being one of the undisputed cities of sport, being part of a very select group to host the World Cup finals (twice) and the Olympic and Paralympic games.
+During those events billions from around the world got to see a brief glimpse of Rio and Brazil and what they have to offer.